Float (nautical): Floatplane

-A floatplane (float plane or pontoon plane) is a type of seaplane with one or more slender pontoons mounted under the fuselage to provide buoyancy.
+A floatplane (float plane or pontoon plane) is a type of seaplane with one or more floats mounted under the fuselage to provide buoyancy.
+Floats are streamlined to be both hydro- and aerodynamic.

 Construction

 Pontoons for marine industrial uses are usually fabricated from steel.
 Pontoons as parts of watercraft and aircraft are more typically molded in glass-reinforced plastic.
 Other techniques include those of traditional wooden boatbuilding as well as plywood over wooden ribs or metal sheets over metal ribs (aluminium or steel), reflecting the prevailing practice in aircraft and boats.
 In most cases, the decking surface on top of the pontoon is made from glass-reinforced plastic (GRP) or composite lumber.

 In model building, floats can easily be carved out of solid blocks or laminated sheets of foam.